 Rather than visiting regular vacation destinations, why not try visiting off-the-beaten-path locations?
 You can save up to 70% off of what your normal vacation would cost, you can avoid the crowds, and get a real authentic experience that your family will remember for the rest of your lives.

 Need some vacation ideas?
 Try taking a look at my list of budget-friendly things to do in New York, New York, my family friendly excursion at the puzzle room of Puzzah! in Denver, as well as my ultimate Colorado backcountry road trip just outside of Aspen.

 3.)
 Visit a Theme Park

-But if your really want to go all in, maybe even consider taking a cruise onboard one of the many all inclusive, family friendly cruise lines.
+But if you really want to go all in, maybe even consider taking a cruise onboard one of the many all-inclusive, family-friendly cruise lines.
 For some good references of these options, take a look at my top 3 favorite theme and amusement parks in Florida, as well as my experience working onboard a cruise ship surrounding the Hawaiian Islands.

 4.)
 Travel During Off-Season

 Taking a family vacation during the peak season can put quite the dent in your wallet.
 However, if you choose to travel during the off-season, you can receive quite the discount for accommodation, activities, food, souvenirs, and many other things.